 Propene is one of the most important feedstocks in the petrochemical industry to produce mainly polypropylene, propylene oxide and acrylonitrile [1].
 The main commercial processes for producing propene are steam cracking, fluid catalytic cracking (FCC) and catalytic dehydrogenation [2-4].
+However, the capacity of the aforementioned processes to produce propene is limited, owing to their high-energy requirements and coke formation and so frequent catalytic regeneration is required.
+Catalytic dehydrogenation is a reversible reaction due to the hydrogen involved, and therefore the production of olefins is limited by thermodynamic equilibrium [4].

-Recently, the growing global olefins demands has stimulate the search for environmental-friendly and exothermic processes for reducing energy costs [4,5].
-In this scenario, propane oxidative dehydrogenation (ODH) has been pointed out as an alternative method for propene production that has the advantage of being an exothermic reaction; moreover it overcomes the thermodynamic restrictions of non-oxidative dehydrogenation owing to the formation of water at the end of the process.
-In addition, the use of O_2 in the reaction mixture minimizes the deposition of coke and ensures a long catalyst lifetime.
-However, the greatest challenge lies in obtaining selective catalysts that can inhibit the complete oxidation of olefins that leads to the formation of CO and CO2 as byproducts [5-7].
-The propene yields reported in propane ODH reactions are still not sufficient to satisfy economic feasibility [5].
+Recently, the growing global olefins demands has stimulated the search for environmental-friendly and exothermic processes for reducing energy costs [4,5].
+In this scenario, propane oxidative dehydrogenation (ODH) has been pointed out as an alternative method for propene production that has the advantage of being an exothermic reaction; moreover it overcomes the thermodynamic restrictions of non-oxidative dehydrogenation owing to the formation of water ending the process.
+In addition, the use of O2 in the reaction mixture minimizes the deposition of coke and ensures a long catalyst lifetime.
+However, the greatest challenge lies in obtaining selective catalysts that can inhibit the complete oxidation of olefins that leads to the formation of CO and CO2 as by-products [5-7].
+The propene yields reported in propane ODH reactions (less than 30%) are still not sufficient to satisfy economic feasibility [5].